 BiFold doors are truly beautiful and offer stunning panoramic views and endless brightness – but they can be a real pain to find good blinds for!
-There really aren’t too many practical options here, but you can find some; vertical blinds inside the door recess or curtains outside the recess are by far the most practical if you want to cover the whole space in one go, but we’d recommend – if the doors are uPVC rather than aluminium – our ClickFit blinds.
+There really aren’t too many practical options here, but you can find some; vertical blinds or privacy sheers inside the door recess, or curtains outside the recess are by far the most practical if you want to cover the whole space in one go, but we’d recommend our ClickFit Blinds.
 Just like our conservatory range, these blinds are designed for fitting without screws and will move with the door panels as they open, so those are the easiest choice.

 - A tape measure (I suppose that goes without saying…)

 - A pen or pencil for marking out where you’ve measured